- Find a Trail

 To reach the southern trailhead, from State Route 1 in Fort Bragg, head north, passing the railroad trestle over Pudding Creek.
 Continue past the first motel north of the trestle and park in the dirt lot north of the Beachcomber Motel at Pudding Creek Beach.
 You can access the trail from the beach.
 You can also ride directly from Fort Bragg across the trestle and onto the path.

 To reach the main entrance of MacKerricher State Park, from SR 1, drive 3 miles north of Fort Bragg and turn left (west) into the park.
 Follow signs to the Laguna Point Parking area.
 Day-use parking is free.
-There is no parking at Ten Mile River at the north end.
+There is also a small parking lot at the northern trailhead on Ward Avenue.